brucem/puppet-ezpublish/README.md

 class { 'ezpublish': }
 ```

-This will setup a system suitable for running eZ publish.
+This will setup a system suitable for running eZ Publish.
 A database server is
 not installed allowing this option to be used for systems with a separate DB
 server.

 To install a standalone system:

 ```puppet
 class { 'ezpublish::standalone' }